Make the most of your fundraiser

 Take a look at the next paragraph.

-Leagues or organizations that do not have a defined planned for participation are really missing out on a lot of great things.
-Mainly just loss income.
+Leagues or organizations that do not have a defined plan for participation are missing out on a lot of great things, mainly the loss of income.

-By defining your expectations for your fundraiser or making it a mandatory, you can easily get over 90% participation.
+By creating expectations for your fundraiser or making it obligatory, you can easily get over 90% participation.

 In your parents defense, they have seen 2-3 fundraisers from the elementary school or middle before it’s your league’s turn for it’s fundraiser.